Intercalation

 Route five: Postgraduate intercalation after four years of medicine or dentistry

-- Student Finance funding for years one, two, three and four
+- Student Finance full maintenance loan for years one, two, three, and four, and tuition fee loan

-The NHS can contribute to this intercalated year which can include an NMT tuition fee grant, an NMT living costs grant and a means-tested month living costs grant.
+The NHS can contribute to this intercalated year, which could include a tuition fee bursary, a non-means-tested living costs bursary and a means-tested living costs bursary.

-You may need to top up the funding for the tuition fees yourself.
-The NHS Bursary will not cover the whole charge.
+The NHS Bursary will cover up to the undergraduate fee level only and you may need to top up the funding for the tuition fees yourself.

-Students intercalating at postgraduate level in their fifth year of study cannot receive the reduced rate maintenance loan during the intercalated year as it is undergraduate funding.
+Students intercalating at postgraduate level in their fifth year of study cannot receive the reduced rate maintenance loan during the intercalated year as this is undergraduate funding.

 When you return to medicine or dentistry following intercalation you will be able to apply for the NHS Bursary and a reduced rate maintenance loan from Student Finance.